 close up view of beeswax lotion bars with a bee pattern next to crystals and dried lavender.

-I first started using lotion bars several years ago and was amazed at how much I liked them.
 There’s something satisfying about the firmness.
 They are usually firmer than traditional lip balms and regular lotion, but the rich butters and oils help keep your skin nice and tender.

 After trying several different variations over the years, I wanted to share my go-to recipe.
 I promise – it is super simple, but you will want to be sure to use the right blend of ingredients.